bormaxi8080/osint-timeline/timelines/bormaxi8080-osint-timeline_18_03.08.2023.md

 Code Credential Scanner - a script is intended to scan a large, diverse codebase for hard-coded credentials, or credentials present in configuration files.
 These represent a serious security issue, and can be extremely hard to detect and manage: https://github.com/nccgroup/ccs

-credential-diggera - a GitHub scanning tool that identifies hardcoded credentials while filtering the false positive data through machine learning models: https://github.com/SAP/credential-digger
+credential-digger - a GitHub scanning tool that identifies hardcoded credentials while filtering the false positive data through machine learning models: https://github.com/SAP/credential-digger

 LFI-FINDER is an open-source tool available on GitHub that focuses on detecting Local File Inclusion (LFI) vulnerabilities: https://github.com/capture0x/LFI-FINDER
 Details: https://www.kitploit.com/2023/07/lfi-finder-tool-focuses-on-detecting.html